 - After the two leagues worked out an arrangement for the 1905 World Series, the fall classic was played every year until the strike-shortened season in 1994.

-- Since 1906, there have been 15 crosstown World Series; 14 in New York and one in St. Louis.
+- As of May, 2020, there have been 15 crosstown World Series since 1906; 14 in New York and one in St. Louis.
 The only other year in which both of Chicago’s teams made the playoffs was 2008, when they both lost in the first round.

 - Running totals through 1906 (including ’06 World Series):